microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Remove-PowerBIRows.md

 ```

 ## DESCRIPTION
-The Remove-PowerBIRows cmdlet lets you remove rows from the Power BI table.
+The Remove-PowerBIRows cmdlet lets you allow removal of rows from the Power BI table.

 ## EXAMPLES